The Tech Pulse

 Main Points:

-1. Utilizes the Primro Presto with a 4-inch touchscreen and Raspberry Pi RP2350 chip for a sleek display.
+1. The project uses Primro Presto with a 4-inch touchscreen and Raspberry Pi Pico2 chip.

-2. No soldering needed; fully assembled device with USB-C power, micro SD, LEDs, and optional accessories.
+2. Presto comes fully assembled with features like USB-C, SD card slot, LEDs, and optional accessories.

-9. Ambient LEDs change colors based on album art, enhancing visual feedback and user experience.
+8. LEDs change colors based on album art, enhancing the ambient experience.

-10. Challenges included handling API call frequency and graphics limitations with international characters.
+9. Challenges included API call frequency affecting taps and limited support for special characters.

 Takeaways: